3rd edition as of August 2022

 12.1.1.
 The Clinical Presentation of Schizophrenia Spectrum Disorders

-For the purpose of this book, the schizophrenia spectrum disorder module will cover, Schizophrenia, Schizophreniform disorder, Schizoaffective disorder, and Delusional disorder.
-These schizophrenia spectrum disorders are defined by one of the following main symptoms: delusions, hallucinations, disorganized thinking (speech), disorganized or abnormal motor behavior, and negative symptoms.
+The schizophrenia spectrum and other psychotic disorders are defined by one of the following main symptoms: delusions, hallucinations, disorganized thinking (speech), disorganized or abnormal motor behavior, and negative symptoms.
 Individuals diagnosed with a schizophrenia spectrum disorder experience psychosis, which is defined as a loss of contact with reality.
 Psychosis episodes make it difficult for individuals to perceive and respond to environmental stimuli, causing a significant disturbance in everyday functioning.
-While there are a vast number of symptoms displayed in schizophrenia spectrum disorders, presentation of symptoms varies greatly among individuals, as there are rarely two cases similar in presentation, triggers, course, or responsiveness to treatment (APA, 2013).
+While there are a vast number of symptoms displayed in schizophrenia spectrum disorders, presentation of symptoms varies greatly among individuals, as there are rarely two cases similar in presentation, triggers, course, or responsiveness to treatment.

 - Delusions of grandeur– belief they have exceptional abilities, wealth, or fame; belief they are God or other religious saviors